mszuev/carwash_swagger/README.md

-REST API carwash project on SpringBoot
+REST API project on SpringBoot
 API documented on swagger.